How Do Smart Meters Work?

 Better deals.
-This information of how your energy usage breaks down isn’t just helpful for you, but it’s also helpful for your supplier.
-This information will help you modify your lifestyle in order to make savings, but also helps your supplier make innovations in the types of deals that they offer - which can only mean even more savings for you down the line.
+This information about how your energy usage breaks down isn’t just helpful for you, but it’s also helpful for your supplier.
+This information will help you modify your lifestyle to make savings but also helps your supplier make innovations in the types of deals that they offer - which can only mean even more savings for you down the line.

 Are smart meters safe?

 The safety of smart meters has been confirmed by several different independent agencies.
-Public Health England explain that despite your smart meter emitting low frequency emissions, your microwave or TV will give you more exposure to these kind of emissions than a smart meter.
+Public Health England explains that despite your smart meter emitting low-frequency emissions, your microwave or TV will give you more exposure to this kind of emissions than a smart meter.

 EU and UK safety legislation requires smart meters to undergo rigorous testing, with Smart Energy GB explaining that the smart meters used in the UK far exceed every safety standard it’s required to pass.

-The Department for Business, Energy and Industrial Strategy also explain that all smart meters are subject to the same safety regulations as mobile phones, baby monitors and any other household technological device, and thus are just as safe as they are.
+The Department for Business, Energy, and Industrial Strategy also explains that all smart meters are subject to the same safety regulations as mobile phones, baby monitors, and any other household technological device, and thus are just as safe as they are.

 How do I get one and how much does it cost?

 Getting a smart meter installed will cost you nothing directly as smart meters are being installed by energy suppliers.
-The rollout costs being included in your energy bill just like with traditional meters.
+The rollout costs are included in your energy bill just like with traditional meters.